Juvenile Defense Lawyer Wentzville, MO

 What Are the Different Types of Juvenile Crimes in Wentzville and Throughout Missouri?

-- Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+- Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

 - Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.
+These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.

-- Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
+- Vandalism: If a juvenile is charged with vandalism, their case is also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in severe cases, detention.
+Penalties range from restitution and fines to probation or, in serious cases, detention.

-- Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
-Consequently, and fortunately for you, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+- Trespassing: Juvenile trespassing is typically driven by different intentions than adult trespassing.
+Consequently, and fortunately for you, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

 - Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases over that age.
-Yet, if a traffic violation is serious enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.
+The Juvenile Division can’t handle cases beyond that age.
+However, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.

 - Arson: The penalties for juvenile arson vary wildly based on the specific circumstances.
-In less severe instances, juveniles might be required to fulfill restitution or perform community service and undergo counseling, but it can certainly become a major charge.
+In less severe instances, juveniles could be required to fulfill restitution or perform community service and undergo counseling, but it can certainly become a major charge.

 Who Decides if a Juvenile Can Be Tried as an Adult in Wentzville, MO?